gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 This analysis can be done with a simple script that checks for uniqueness and data types.
 Even software like QGIS supports simple column detection.

+## The need for integration

+Depending on the use case, not all information given inside the respective dataset is important for integration.
+Guidelines for non-integration:

+> [!IMPORTANT]
+> Criteria for non-integration of columns
+> - Is information duplicated in the dataset?
+Then only one piece of information is needed
+> - Is the dataset integrated for a specific purpose, and some information is irrelevant?
+> - Is some information of low quality and should be dismissed because of this?
+> - Does the inclusion of the information violate laws, regulations, or licenses in the area where the dataset will be published?

+Depending on those criteria, the number of dataset columns to work on may be reduced.

+> [!NOTE]
+> We have identified no columns in the dataset that are irrelevant for integration.
+With this in mind, we will proceed with a further analysis.

 ## Choosing an attribute and data namespace for the dataset

 Before the dataset can be analyzed, we need to define two kinds of namespaces.